burtscher/LC-framework/README.md

 ## Team

-The LC framework is being developed at Texas State University by Noushin Azami, Alex Fallin, Brandon Burtchell, Andrew Rodriguez, Benila Jerald, and Yiqian Liu under the supervision of Prof. Martin Burtscher and is joint work with Sheng Di and Franck Cappello from Argonne National Laboratory.
+The LC framework is being developed at Texas State University by Noushin Azami, Alex Fallin, Brandon Burtchell, Andrew Rodriguez, Benila Jerald, Yiqian Liu, and Anju Mongandampulath Akathoott under the supervision of Prof. Martin Burtscher and is joint work with Sheng Di and Franck Cappello from Argonne National Laboratory.

 ## Sponsor